wasmerio/old-docs.wasmer.io/ecosystem/wasmer/building-from-source/README.md

   headers/
     wasm.h
     wasmer.h
-    wasmer.hh
-    wasmer_wasm.h
 ```

 {% hint style="warning" %}
-By default, the Wasmer C API shared library is built with Cranelift as the _default_ compiler and Universal engine.
+By default, the Wasmer C API shared library will include all the compilers and
+engines available in the system where is built.
+Defaulting to `cranelift` and the `universal` engine if available.

 You can generate the C-API for a specific compiler and engine with:

 * **Singlepass**: